Welcome to Southway Primary School

 As ever, if you need to see me or any of the school staff, appointments can me made via the school office – or we can always regularly be found on the school gate!

-Mr M. R Westgarth - Principal -Southway Primary School
+Mr M. R Westgarth - Executive Headteacher -Southway Primary School

 Our school has seven key words, called 'The Southway Seven', that form the basis of our ethos and values.

 A Protocol to support parental engagement during the education journey for children and young people with special educational needs